 In Happy, Derren Brown explores what philosophy has to say about living a contented life – and what that looks like in the real world.

-Happy is split into three parts: why thinking of happiness as a goal is a mistake; Stoicism in history and practice; and, well, Death.
+The book is split into three parts: why thinking of happiness as a goal is a mistake; Stoicism in history and practice; and, well, Death.

 There’s lots of detail here, some practical, some didactic, some personal, but it’s assuredly (and at times, almost academically) written.
-If there’s an practical goal, it’s how to apply the Stoic principles to your own life, and thereby free yourself from the emotional cul-de-sac of worry, negative thinking and the fear of death or dying.
+If there’s a practical goal, it’s how to apply the Stoic principles to your own life, and thereby free yourself from the emotional cul-de-sac of worry, negative thinking and the fear of death or dying.